adigitoleo/PlateMotionRequests.jl/CONTRIBUTING.md

 [Registrator.jl](https://github.com/JuliaRegistries/Registrator.jl).
 After merging, switch to `main`, then:

-1. Bump the version number in `Project.toml` and register the package.
+1. Bump the version number in `Project.toml`, rename the `Unreleased` changelog section and register the package.
 2. Resolve issues raised by registry maintainers and repeat step 1 **with new patch versions**.
 3. After successful registration, create an annotated git tag with `git tag -am "Version <version>" v<version>`.
 4. Create a documentation branch with `git switch -c gh-pages-<version>`.
-5. Build the web docs **on the new branch** with `julia --project=docs/ docs/make.jl`.
+5. Build the web docs **on the new branch** with `julia --project=docs/ docs/make.jl` (commit any fixes on this branch also).
 6. From the project root: `mv docs/build site`.
 7. Remove the `docs` folder **only on this branch** (due to GitHub Pages inflexibility).
 8. From the project root: `mv site docs`, `git add -A`, `git c -m "Docs for v<version>"`.